The Full accident report can be read here. (Department of Transport)

 for the straight ahead route while the points had

-moved into reverse crossover.
+moved into reverse crossover position.
 Signals L31 and L36 were

-set for a collision course, and this is what actually happened.
+set for a collision course over points 316, and this is what actually happened.

 While those drivers on the mail train were near to the points and realising something